-Originally dedicated to making tech like phones and fitness trackers “smart,” the IoT industry has developed to the point where it can elevate even mundane household items to another level.
-There are currently IoT-enabled fitness trackers for your dog’s collar, smart toasters that let you know when your food has been thoroughly toasted and even smart mirrors that display on-demand workouts and show fitness statistics.
+The IoT industry has developed to the point where it can elevate even mundane household items to another level — there are currently IoT-enabled fitness trackers for your dog’s collar, smart toasters that let you know when your food has been thoroughly toasted and even smart mirrors that display on-demand workouts and show fitness statistics.
+The only thing left to do is to combine IoT with another buzzy tech sector: Blockchain.

-Below are eight examples of how Internet-of-Things companies are using blockchain to make the world a better-connected place.
+We’re in luck: Below are 10 examples of how Internet-of-Things companies are using blockchain to make the world a better-connected place.

 Location: San Francisco, California

-How they’re using blockchain in IoT: Helium is the world’s first decentralized machine network.
-The company uses blockchain to connect low-power IoT machines (like routers and microchips) to the Internet.
+How it uses Blockchain in IoT: Helium is a decentralized machine network.
+The company uses blockchain to connect low-power IoT machines (like routers and microchips) to the internet.
 Helium’s blockchain-based wireless internet infrastructure uses radio technology to strengthen internet connection and drastically reduce the power needed to run “smart” machines.

 Location: San Francisco, California